genomics-in-healthcare/genomics-in-healthcare.github.io/index.md

     <span style="color: darkred;">We are actively recruiting PhD students, research assistants, and postdoctoral fellows.</span>
 </h3>

 Research in the lab is focused on advancing genomic medicine and developing AI technology for healthcare.
 We are interested in interdisciplinary systems biology and genomics.
 {: .welcomefont}

-We are located in Lee Shau Kee Building of The Hong Kong Polytechnic University.
-{: .welcomefont}

 <h3> Recent Posts </h3>
 <ul>